We live in a digital world where data is a critical constituent for business success.

 Here’s how Veeam solves disaster recovery, orchestration and automation challenges

-At the age of Digital Transformation business continuity should be a priority for companies and Veeam can help you in addressing these challenges listed above — whether you’re looking for a DRaaS solution or if you would like to improve your DR processes and migration while maintaining service continuity.
+At the age of Digital Transformation business continuity should be a priority for companies and Veeam can help you in addressing these challenges listed above — whether you’re looking for a DRaaS solution or if you would like to improve your disaster recovery processes and migration while maintaining service continuity.

-What about intelligent orchestration for DR?
+What about intelligent orchestration for disaster recovery?
 Veeam offers Veeam Availability Orchestrator, a solution that delivers reliable, scalable and easy-to-use orchestration and automation, allowing DR failover and restore plan creation, documentation, testing and execution in VMware vSphere environments.

 May your data stay safe!